gdiggs/rayons/README.md

 in production mode, the app requires SSL (Heroku supplies this automatically), and an `ENV['SECRET_TOKEN']` to be set.

+### Making an admin user locally

+For security reasons, the sign up routes are not initialized.
+To make a user, open a Rails console and run `User.create!(email: <email>, password: <password>, admin: true)`.

 ## Tests

 You can run tests with `make test`.